|Responsible University Administrator:||Vice President for Research|

 ORI is responsible for providing access to the CITI course modules, and also for scheduling, promoting and managing on-campus workshops and forums.
 Materials related to both are maintained and continuously updated on the ORI website.
 ORI is also responsible for keeping up-to-date and accurate records of all program participation.
 Upon passing an online course, CITI sends a certificate of completion to ORI.
 Individuals should download a copy for their own records.
 ORI also records attendance at online workshops and forums.

-SPA is responsible for ensuring that investigators submitting grant proposals have completed the appropriate requirements.
+ORA is responsible for ensuring that investigators submitting grant proposals have completed the appropriate requirements.

 The Honors College is responsible for ensuring that HON 300 students have completed the appropriate Common Course.